RS Tera: Performance and design

 The RS Tera is suitable for introducing newcomers to the sport of sailing, but is also a good boat to race.
 The boat is highly robust, and it is built with a self draining cockpit and is easy to right after a capsize, in addition to which it has a floating daggerboard.
 The boat is fairly small and light, meaning it is possible to transport on a roof rack, and that it is manageable on the water by younger children.
 The mast comes in two pieces, and the boom is padded.

 Furthermore, the RS Tera can be rowed and has oarlocks.
 Built with a Comptec PE3 hull, the RS Tera has been described to have a modern look.

 Features and Specification

-The RS Tera is available in 2 specifications: RS Tera Sport and RS Tera Pro.
+The RS Tera is available in 3 specifications: RS Tera Mini, RS Tera Sport and RS Tera Pro.
 The RS Tera Sport is designed with beginners and training centres in mind while the RS Tera Pro is more suitable to older, more experienced sailors.
 The weight range is between 30 kg and 70 kg and it can carry up to two children comfortably.

 The RS Tera Sport has a reefable Dacron sail (the sail can be reefed to de-power in strong winds / for smaller children) while the RS Tera Pro has a battened Mylar sail which gives improved performance and an increase in power.
 There is also a Mini-sail for very small children, as young as 5 years old.
 All specifications fit on the same hull and same mast meaning that the same boat can be used for children of all ages and all abilities.